Last Updated on March 6, 2021 by Julia Wilson

 How can I reduce the chances of catching cryptosporidiosis from my cat?

 - Scoop litter trays daily and empty once a week.
-Place solids in a plastic bag and dispose of in the outside garbage.
+Place solids in a plastic bag and dispose of them in the outside garbage.
 Wear rubber gloves when handling litter trays.

 - Clean and disinfect the floor with a 10% solution of bleach.